OrnellaNiyibizi/OrnellaNiyibizi/README.md

-# Hello 👋 my name is Ornella Mahoro
+# Hello 👋 I am Ornella a.k.a Riri!

 ## Software Engineer

-. 🇷🇼 I am a young Rwandan woman passionate about technology and it's potential to change the my country Rwanda
+. 🇷🇼 Software developer with a love for clean and innovative solutions.
+Constantly exploring new ideas and contributing to open-source projects.

 ### Skills